nim-works/phy/README.md

 ## Build Instructions

-This command will get everything built
-(N.B.: Windows users replace `nim` with `nim.exe` in the command below)
+To get everything built, run the following from the command line

 ```cmd
 nim c --outdir:bin -r koch.nim all